October 18 - November 26, 2025

 January 10 - February 21, 2026

-MAIN GALLERY: Defending Ethical Integrity: Degenerate Art in the Age of DOGE
+MAIN GALLERY: DEFENDING ETHICAL INTEGRITY: Degenerate Art in the Age of DOGE

-As political forces tighten their grip on cultural institutions, Degenerate Art in the Age of DOGE stands as both a rebellion and a celebration of fearless self-expression.
-Opening at the Torrance Art Museum on January 10, 2026, this exhibition confronts state-controlled narratives, censorship, and the suppression of creative autonomy.
+As political forces tighten their grip on cultural institutions, DEFENDING ETHICAL INTEGRITY (D.E.I.) stands as both a rebellion and a celebration of fearless self-expression while confronting state-controlled narratives, censorship, and the suppression of creative autonomy.

 Drawing from the Trump administration’s intervention in the Smithsonian, the Kennedy Center, and the NEA and evoking the legacy of the Nazi Party’s 1937 Degenerate Art exhibition—used to vilify and silence artists—this show reclaims the term as a symbol of resistance.
 Featuring a diverse group of contemporary artists, Degenerate Art in

-the Age of DOGE challenges power structures, disrupts social taboos, and amplifies voices that refuse to conform.
+challenges power structures, disrupts social taboos, and amplifies voices that refuse to conform.

-Curated by TAM in collaboration with Jenny Hager, Ty Pownall and Steven Wolkoff
+Curated by TAM in collaboration with Jenny Hager, Ty Pownall and Steven Wolkoff.

 GALLERY TWO: Nine Visions X Nine Artists